mohamed653/CourseManagmentProj/README.md

  ## Extra Features
  Admin Panel for product owner that allow him:
  - Delete User Accounts
- - Edit Thier Roles and Privlages
+ - Edit Thier Roles and Privileges

 ## Contributing
  Contributions to the course management system are welcome.
 To contribute, please fork the repository, make your changes, and submit a pull request.